alperenbabagil/simpleanimationpopup/README.md

         <item name="android:paddingBottom">@dimen/SapMessageBottomPadding</item>
 </style>
 ```
 this style element arranges popup message view.
 You can add a style element to your app's style file with `SapMessageTVStyle` key to change popup message textview.
+You can see all styles in here: [styles.xml](https://github.com/alperenbabagil/simpleanimationpopup/blob/master/simpleanimationpopuplibrary/src/main/res/values/styles.xml)

 ### Popup title color
 You can change popup title color dynamically by setting `titleTextColor` property to desired color resource id.